azizowaisi/JournalIndexIntegration/README.md

 # Journal Index Integration

-A serverless AWS Lambda function built with Java 21, Spring Boot 3.3.13, and Hibernate for processing batched journal article messages from SQS and persisting them to MySQL database with automatic schema management.
+A lightweight serverless AWS Lambda function built with Java 17 and plain JDBC for processing batched journal article messages from SQS and persisting them to MySQL database.
+Optimized for minimal memory footprint and fast cold starts.

 ## Table of Contents